-In time for Valentine’s Day, heat up your kitchen with these 7 foods.
+In time for Valentine’s Day or a special romantic evening, heat up your kitchen with these 7 love foods.

 You might be surprised to discover the hotbed of romance tucked away behind your kitchen door.
 Not only do you probably already have dozens of ingredients locked away inside the pantry that can help spark a night of passion, but also there are foods in your cupboards that can be key to achieving and maintaining sexual health for life.

 It’s well known that oysters are held in high regard as a food worthy of the greatest night of seduction.
 While oysters offer not only an air of luxury, a silky texture and a sense of suggestion to the dinner table, they also offer nutrition that is beneficial to sexual health, including zinc to enhance blood flow and protein for sustaining passion.

 But you don’t need to shuck a dozen of the slimy-suckers every time you want to spark a little romance.
 I built my first cookbook–Fork Me, Spoon Me: the sensual cookbook–to prove this point.
 The book is centred around ingredients that are inexpensive, readily available, and have both a folkloric history and nutritional basis for their aphrodisiac reputation.
 Ingredients like chili peppers, rosemary, mangoes, vanilla and honey are foods of passion we need to keep on hand.
 Purchase them from local purveyors and work them into a seasonal menu to give both libido and romantic life a boost.